jonasjacek/responsive-images/README.md

 **See this example:** [Rendered](https://htmlpreview.github.io/?https://github.com/jonasjacek/responsive-images/blob/master/examples/viewport-based-selection_2.html) (github.io), [Source](https://github.com/jonasjacek/responsive-images/blob/master/examples/viewport-based-selection_2.html) (github.com), [Source](https://gitlab.com/jonasjacek/responsive-images/-/blob/master/examples/viewport-based-selection_2.html) (gitlab.com)

-Fallback: User agents (e.g. browsers) do not support `sizes` and `srcset` attributes will ignore them and load the image referenced in the `src` attribute.
+Fallback: User agents which do not support `sizes` and `srcset` attributes will ignore them and load the image referenced in the `src` attribute.

 ### Art direction-based selection

 **Resolution switching for displaying different image sizes and contents.**

-The `picture` elements `source` element's `media` and `srcset` attributes reference different image sources for the browser to choose from.
+The `picture` elements `source` element's `media` and `srcset` attributes reference different image sources for the user agent to choose from.

 The images may not only vary in their size but also image content may not be identical.